Skip to main content

 Fought Barbaric Northern Tribes

-The Massagetae and Cimmerians were Scythian nomadic tribes notorious for barbaric practices.
-Herodotus documented their ritual cannibalism: elderly men were sacrificed, cooked, and eaten by their families.
+The Massagetae and Issedones were Scythian nomadic tribes notorious for barbaric practices.
+Herodotus documented their ritual cannibalism: the Massagetae sacrificed elderly men and feasted on their flesh, while the Issedones practiced similar funerary cannibalism, eating their deceased patriarchs and gilding their skulls as cult objects (Herodotus IV.26).
 The Massagetae practiced open promiscuity, with men hanging their quivers outside women's tents to signal sexual intentions, and wives being held in common despite nominal monogamy.
+Notably, while these accounts come from Herodotus, a Greek historian, his specific singling out of the Massagetae and Issedones for these practices, rather than attributing such barbarism broadly to all Scythian peoples, suggests genuine ethnographic observation rather than political narrative.
+If Herodotus intended to construct a propaganda narrative against Scythians generally, he would have painted all northern tribes with the same brush.
 These tribes represented the archetypal "forces of chaos" that Cyrus fought to contain.
 The Massagetae had expelled the Scythians from Central Asia, who in turn displaced the Cimmerians into the Caucasus region.
 While Cyrus's intact tomb at Pasargadae contradicts Herodotus's dramatic account of his death at the hands of Queen Tomyris, the existence of these northern threats and Cyrus's campaigns against them remain historically verified.
 His defensive framework protected civilization from these barbaric invasions for centuries.

 08